How to Break into Investment Banking as a Pre-Med at a Non-Target School

 But at bulge-bracket firms, you will not get that many crazy/obscure/advanced questions.

 Only about 1/3 of my Superday interviews were highly technical; technical questions were actually more common in first rounds and phone screens.

-As you’ve said before, it’s more about fit and your story, at least for internships at large banks.
+As you’ve said before, it’s more about fit and your answer to the “Walk me through your resume” question, at least for internships at large banks.

 Also, you must be prepared for stress tests and “Good Cop” / “Medium Cop” / “Bad Cop” tests.

 In almost every Superday at the large banks, they used the following routine:

 - Person #1: Came in, acted receptive, and started talking about non-work topics.
 Sometimes we hit it off and went over the allotted time.